alicata/pc3/readme.md

 # p3k - perception debugger
-Tool to continuously reveal the hidden changing structure and failure modes in perception streams, like 3d sensors etc..
+Tool to continuously reveal the hidden changing structure and failure modes in perception streams (3d sensors)

 ## Overview
 Connected and distributed vision sensors often require debugging or real-time inspection of failure modes.